NomarCub/obsidian-hide-sidebars-on-window-resize/README.md

 You can change the minimum width for both the left and right sidebar.

+## Installation

+You can install the plugin manually by copying a release to your `.obsidian/plugins/hide-sidebars-on-window-resize` folder.

+## Attributions

 This is a fork of a currently unmaintained repo by mybuddymichael that you can find [here](https://github.com/mybuddymichael/obsidian-hide-sidebars-when-narrow).